MirabileDating/Dating/README.md

 # PHP Dating script - release 10 may 2016.
+POSTPONED 22 May 2016, due to Holiday week
 Online php dating script based on MariaDB/Mysql, PHP, Blitz template engine and geoip